123hpcomsetup-j/StreamVibe/replit.md

   - Fixed test creator account authentication with proper bcrypt password hashing
   - Added backend endpoints for user registration and password reset functionality
   - Working test accounts: bob_gamer, charlie_art, diana_music (all with password123)
+✓ **NEW**: Redesigned creator dashboard with simplified navigation (January 29, 2025):
+  - Created custom navbar specifically for creators with only "Go Live" and "Request Payout" buttons
+  - Removed duplicate stream controls that were confusing the interface
+  - Fixed stream status detection - cleared old "live" streams from database
+  - Streamlined layout with real-time status updates and authentic analytics
+  - WebRTC controls only appear when actually streaming

 ## System Architecture